Development Setup

 Cargo Configuration

-Located in server/.cargo/config.toml:
+Located in src/server/.cargo/config.toml:

 [build]